-Offers for the JetBlue Business Card, JetBlue Card, JetBlue Plus Card and The Amex EveryDay® Credit Card from American Express are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Amex EveryDay® Credit Card, JetBlue Business Card, JetBlue Card and JetBlue Plus Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 While JetBlue has been around for over 20 years, it's still a young airline compared to its legacy competitors.
-The airline has had a focus on domestic U.S. and Caribbean destinations, only recently making an appearance in Europe with flights to London, Paris, and a handful of other destinations.
+The airline has largely focused on domestic U.S. and Caribbean destinations, only recently making an appearance in Europe with flights to Amsterdam, Dublin, Paris, and a few U.K. destinations.

 Earning JetBlue TrueBlue Points